 Packing up was a little more difficult with Ro, as we had to pack up at her normal nap time.
 So packing up with a grumpy toddler isn’t too much fun.
 We gave her loads of snacks to keep her happy.
 J was in such a sombre mood as he didn’t want to go home.

 It took Dave a bit of fiddling to get that broken corner stabilizer back up, but once we did, we had to keep it up.
-Duct tape and cable ties from my camping toolbox was all we needed to sort that out.
+Duct tape and cable ties from my camping toolbox were all we needed to sort that out.

 The site definitely got J’s seal of approval, he wanted to go back.
 He asked if we can go camping some more times this summer break.
 I had to explain to him that I don’t have all of August off work and would be back at work soon.

 I am happy to say Ro really enjoyed her first camping experience.
-Which J was very glad about, because if he had his way we would spend all summer camping.
+Which J was very glad about because if he had his way we would spend all summer camping.

 What did we do as soon as we got home?
 We booked another couple of nights at that campsite in a few days time.